subchen/go-cli/README.md

 }
 ```

-Build and run our new application
+Build and run our new CLI application

 ```bash
 $ go build